Fox's Next Big Lie: Biden 'Colluding With Facebook'

-Category: World Politics Hits: 7Starting early this morning with Fox and Friends, Fox News has been hyping a new outrage about 'Republicans being censored by big tech.'
+Category: World Politics Hits: 13Starting early this morning with Fox and Friends, Fox News has been hyping a new outrage about 'Republicans being censored by big tech.'
 The White House is telling Facebook that there are a dozen very specific live accounts on their platform whose purpose appears to be pushing a disinformation CAMPAIGN against the Covid 19 vaccine.
 That campaign will kill Americans.
 America's Newsroomco-host Bill Hemmer purposely misrepresented new White House efforts to curtail the spread of misinformation about COVID and vaccines with social media companies.
 Fox News producers clipped a short segment from Jen Psaki's press briefing yesterday and made believe the Biden administration is in cahoots with big tech to cancel conservative voices yet again.
 "That is a soundbite everybody is talking about," Hemmer huffed and puffed.
 (This is the soundbite Fox News and right-wing media are hyping, he means.)
 "Press secretary Jen Psaki admitted that the administration is colluding with big tech to weed out certain posts online."
 How does a Fox News host characterize trying to stop disinformation and absolute lies about Covid "certain posts online?"
 That in itself is a flat-out lie.
 Hemmer continued, "This is all going to pour a lot of fuel on the fire of questions about censorship."
 America's Newsroom then brought on Sen. Mike Lee (R-UT) to discuss their latest faux outrage.
 Hemmer said, "Four dangerous words 'consulting with big tech' what about it?"

 Read more https://crooksandliars.com/2021/07/fox-news-next-big-lie-biden-colluding-fb